The difference is about what you don’t see.

 The risks associated with touching/handling PWT Treated LVL are no worse than those of untreated LVL.

-Always wear proper PPE per the SDS or Tech Sheet.
+Always wear proper PPE per the safety data sheet

 The hazards are no worse than those of untreated LVL.